datastax/dsbulk/manual/settings.md

 Default: **"ROWS"**.

-#### --executor.maxConcurrentOps _&lt;string&gt;_

-The maximum number operations (reads or writes) that can be issued concurrently for the same table, for a given workflow.

-Applies to both load and unload workflows.

-The special syntax `NC` can be used to specify a number of threads that is a multiple of the number of available cores, e.g. if the number of cores is 8, then 4C = 4 * 8 = 32 threads.

-Default: **"1C"**.

 #### --executor.maxInFlight _&lt;number&gt;_

 The maximum number of "in-flight" requests.
 In other words, sets the maximum number of concurrent uncompleted futures waiting for a response from the server.
 This acts as a safeguard against workflows that generate more requests than they can handle.
 Batch statements count for as many requests as their number of inner statements.

 Setting this option to any negative value will disable it.

-Default: **1000**.
+Default: **100000**.

-#### --executor.maxThreads _&lt;string&gt;_
+#### --executor.maxThreads _&lt;number&gt;_

-The maximum number of threads to allocate for the executor.
-These threads are used to submit requests and process responses.
+The maximum number of threads to allocate for asynchronous handling of response callbacks.

+Note that these threads are used to process responses, but not to submit requests (these are submitted on the calling thread).

 The special syntax `NC` can be used to specify a number of threads that is a multiple of the number of available cores, e.g. if the number of cores is 8, then 4C = 4 * 8 = 32 threads.

+Setting this value to -1 will disable this thread pool entirely, in which case response callbacks will be executed on one of the driver's internal Netty theads; this should be fine in most scenarios, unless the consumers are too slow or need to perform any blocking operation, which could lead to deadlocks.

-Default: **"4C"**.
+Default: **-1**.

 <a name="log"></a>
 ## Log Settings